Geometric Time-Dependent Density Functional Theory

-For a prescribed time-dependent density, one should take into account the displacement of the tangent space in the normal direction~\cite{MAQUI_finite-26_ppt}, which does not change the final equation~\eqref{eq:Schrodinger_geometric}.
 The idea of constraining a Schrödinger dynamics using a projection on the tangent space, often attributed to McLachlan~\cite{McLachlan-64}, can be traced back to Dirac~\cite{Dirac-30} and Frenkel~\cite{Frenkel-34}.
 Depending on the considered constraints, the GP can lead to the same solution as the VP, or to completely different solutions~\cite{KucMeyCed-88,BroLatKesLeu-88,Raab-00,HacGuaShiHaeDemCir-20,MarBur-20,LasSu-22}.
-In TDDFT, the GP and VP are very different.
+For a fixed density the GP and VP corrections and wavefunctions are very different~\cite[Secs.~IV.A, VIII.C-D]{MAQUI_finite-26_ppt}.

-Equation~\eqref{eq:Schrodinger_geometric} looks like a Schrödinger equation with a complex potential, similar to those considered in TDDFT for describing resonances~\cite{SanCed-02,Ern-JCP-06,LiUll-08,GoyErn-11,ZhoErn-JCP-12} or open systems~\cite{GoyErnZhu-07,GebCar-PRL-04,YueRodAsp-PCCP-09}.
-However, here, $W$ is chosen so that $\rho_{\Psi(t)}=\rho(t)$ and thus the resulting $\Psi(t)$ stays normalized for all times.
-To make~\eqref{eq:Schrodinger_modified} a nonlinear Schrödinger equation with a Hermitian Hamiltonian, the correction term appearing in~\eqref{eq:form_F_non_hermitian} can in fact be defined as the commutator